mobile marketing strategy

 For everyone worldwide, smartphones have become a significant part of their lives.
 And as technology has spread wider and more quickly, many companies have seen big opportunities ahead with everything that comes with mobile marketing.

-Today, out of 5 billion internet users, 94% are mobile internet users, meaning 4.7 billion.
+Today, out of 5.3 billion internet users, almost 93.39% are mobile users, meaning 4.95 billion.
+These days, over half (nearly 60%) of the global online traffic comes from mobile devices.
 So, if you haven’t got a mobile marketing strategy by now, use our framework to make one.

-But before going any further, you should first have a better understanding of how mobile marketing works and some notions that are important when it comes to this domain.
+But before going any further, you should first have a better understanding of how mobile marketing works and some important notions regarding this topic.

-Mobile marketing refers to a marketing approach in which the strategy focuses primarily on drawing sales from mobile device users.
+Mobile marketing refers to a marketing approach focusing primarily on drawing sales from mobile device users.
 It can also be viewed as a way in which the technology concentrates the personalized promotion of goods and services to users who are constantly connected to the internet.

 Mobile marketing took a turn in 2007 when Apple launched the iPhone in the US and UK.
 Since then, smartphone technologies have developed even further, and a wide range of mobile apps have emerged.

 Since then, web developers have started to structure their designs by considering the most used screen sizes.
-And the paradigm change also influenced how the new software interfaces were thought out.
+And the paradigm changes also influenced how the new software interfaces were thought out.

 Considering the mobile marketing focus points, it didn’t become unusual for computer programs and cloud-based software to offer a lightweight mobile application that allows users to access the same functionality from the desktop interface directly on their mobile devices.

-Even though internet ads were originally designed for desktops, the continuously growing internet usage through mobile devices forced the digital advertising industry to adapt.
+Even though internet ads were initially designed for desktops, the continuously growing internet usage through mobile devices forced the digital advertising industry to adapt.

-Mobile advertising is one of the mobile marketing tools that refers to the delivery of ads to the audience that uses those products.
+Mobile advertising is one of the mobile marketing tools that refers to delivering ads to the audience that uses those products.
 In more detail, mobile advertising is a part of mobile marketing that implies the delivery of commercial messages directly to the target audience’s phone in the form of text, image, or video through SMS/MMS, notifications, social media, search engines, or mobile apps.

-Different than years before, mobile marketing has moved more towards web&display mobile advertising.
+Unlike years before, mobile marketing has moved more towards web and display mobile advertising.
 Reaching out to your target has never been easier; today, there are plenty of dedicated ad network services, tracking solutions, and formats to deliver your ad.

 There are even ad network services that specifically target smartphones.